-Private Root CA keys are used for a maximum of twenty five (25) years in order to issue subordinate CA certificates.
+Private Root CA keys are used for a maximum of twenty-five (25) years in order to issue subordinate CA certificates.

-Private CA keys are used for a maximum of twenty five (25) years in order to issue Subscriber certificates and revocation lists.
+Private CA keys are used for a maximum of twenty-five (25) years in order to issue Subscriber certificates and revocation lists.
 CA certificates are given a maximum validity period to cover the time from generation up to and including the point when associated private keys cease to be used for signing of Subscriber certificates and revocation lists.

-Cross certificates between different generations of CA keys are given a maximum validity period of five years plus an overlap time of maximum six months (the time before changing the key when the new key and the cross certificate for the old key are available for updating).
+Cross certificates between different generations of CA keys are given a maximum validity period of twenty five years.